 Family-run wine estate, Hush Heath is set within 400 acres of Kent countryside.
 From expert-led winery tours and guided wine tastings; to stunning vineyard walks and nature trails within ancient oak woodland, it’s the perfect day out!
 Don’t forget to grab a table within their impressive, state-of-the-art winery on their beautiful terrace and heated marquee.
 They are not taking bookings at the moment, it’s first come, first serve basis only.

 Now taking bookings from May 19 – Sep, Weds-Sat evenings, book a spot on Squerryes’ Terrace overlooking the vines for those sun-filled days which could easily pass for the south of France rather than just west of Sevenoaks.
 Enjoy mouth-watering seafood married with fresh seasonal ingredients from the 2,500 acre Squerryes estate and a glasses of chilled Squerryes fizz.
 Offering tapas style sharing plates during the day or fine dining in the evening – you’ll love this unique eating out experience.
 Make sure to book your table (maximum parties of 6) before setting off!
 Want our full report?
 Read the Muddy review here.

 Woolton Farm, Kentish Pip Cider

-Why not visit a Cider Farm this summer?
+Why not visit a Cider Farm for your next day out?
 Visit Woolton Farm, the home of Kentish Pip, (right next to Howletts Wild Animal Park, 5mins drive from Canterbury) a family-run fruit farm that they’ve now opened to the public!
 They’ll be serving the finest Kentish beers, gin, wines and ciders from their 16th century thatched barn.
-Enjoy BBQs and Woolton Farm strawberries and cream at the weekends, all set in the huge green space, it’s the perfect day out.
-Open Mon-Sun!
+Enjoy locally sourced food from The Goods Shed, all set in the huge green space, it’s the perfect day out.
 Book your table now.